light-ripple/Ripple-Auto-Installer/README.md

 ```
 Note: Execute the script as superuser.
 For example: `sudo/doas -- ./ripple.sh --all` to install & setup full ripple stack with dependencies.

-### Configure/Start The Server
+### Configure/Start/connect The Server
 * For manual configuration, see all markdowns in <a href=https://github.com/Uniminin/Ripple-Auto-Installer/tree/master/Miscellaneous>Miscellaneous</a>.
-* To start the server, follow this guide: <a href=https://github.com/Uniminin/Ripple-Auto-Installer/blob/master/Miscellaneous/start.md>start.md</a>.
+* To start the server: <a href=https://github.com/Uniminin/Ripple-Auto-Installer/blob/master/Miscellaneous/start.md>start.md</a>.
+* To connect to the server (with osu client): <a href=https://github.com/light-ripple/Ripple-Auto-Installer/blob/master/Miscellaneous/connect.md>connect.md</a>.

 ### Contact
 Questions?
 Need help?
 You may join the Discord server or ask me in Discord.